Translation and Major Categories in the Study of Religions: The Case of "Religion" and "Spirituality" in West Bengal

 Description

-The translation of research instruments presents a window to the many difficult conceptual problems related to the commensurability or incommensurability.
+The translation of research instruments presents a window to the many difficult conceptual problems related to commensurability or incommensurability.
 We often face them in cross-cultural studies involving different cultures and languages.
-In this chapter we examine the process of translating the Faith Q-set (FQS) into Bengali.
-This case study reflects many of the issues that we came across working with translations of the Faith Q-set from English to eleven different target languages.
-The impact of linguistic, conceptual and cultural differences become evident in this study, and we question the ideal that one can overcome cross-cultural boundaries and modestly prefer to refer to the quality of a translation process with respect to target groups.
-Yet, in contrast to the impact of cultural differences and with the support form a translingual practice approach (Liu 1995; Herrmann 2016) we emphasize that comprehensibility and understanding still emerge through different forms of linguistic contact, interaction and interpretation.
-This happens on a historical and societal level as well as on a micro level within the interviews.
+Hence, a translation process may gain a methodological value in itself and produce significant data.
+In this chapter we examine the process of translating the Faith Q-set into Bengali.
+This case study reflects many of the issues that we came across in working with translations of the Faith Q-set from English to eleven different target languages.
+The impact of linguistic, conceptual and cultural differences become evident in this study, and we question the ideal that one can overcome cross-cultural boundaries, and modestly prefer to refer to the quality of a translation process with respect to target groups.
+Yet, in contrast to the impact of cultural differences, and supported by a translingual-practice approach, we emphasise that comprehensibility and understanding still emerge through different forms of linguistic contact, interaction and interpretation.
+This happens on a historical and societal level as well as on a micro-level within the interviews.